Marcello-Sega/pytim/docs/source/micelle.rst

 Summary
 -------
-We use the :class:`~pytim.gitim.GITIM` class to investigate the surface composition of a DPC micelle
+We use the :class:`~pytim.gitim.GITIM` class to investigate the surface composition of a DPC micelle.

 This tutorial shows how to do some basic statistical analysis and how to visualize surface atoms / pockets for water.